Hélène Cixous: Publications

 In 1968, Cixous published her doctoral dissertation L'Exil de James Joyce ou l'Art du remplacement (The Exile of James Joyce, or the Art of Displacement) and the following year she published her first novel, Dedans (Inside), a semi-autobiographical work that won the Prix Médicis.

 She has published widely, including twenty-three volumes of poems, six books of essays, five plays, and numerous influential articles.
 She published Voiles (Veils) with Jacques Derrida and her work is often considered deconstructive.
 In introducing her Wellek Lecture, subsequently published as Three Steps on the Ladder of Writing, Derrida referred to her as the greatest living writer in his language (French).
 Cixous wrote a book on Derrida titled Portrait de Jacques Derrida en jeune saint juif (Portrait of Jacques Derrida as a Young Jewish Saint).
 Her reading of Derrida finds additional layers of meaning at a phonemic rather than strictly lexical level.
 In addition to Derrida and Joyce, she has written monographs on the work of the Brazilian writer Clarice Lispector, on Maurice Blanchot, Franz Kafka, Heinrich von Kleist, Michel de Montaigne, Ingeborg Bachmann, Thomas Bernhard, and the Russian poet Marina Tsvetaeva.
 Cixous is also the author of essays on artists, including Simon Hantaï, Pierre Alechinsky and Adel Abdessemed to whom she has devoted two books.

 Along with Luce Irigaray and Julia Kristeva, Cixous is considered one of the mothers of poststructuralist feminist theory.

 In the 1970s, Cixous began writing about the relationship between sexuality and language.
 Like other poststructuralist feminist theorists, Cixous believes that our sexuality is directly tied to how we communicate in society.
 In 1975, Cixous published her most influential article "Le Rire de la Méduse" ("The Laugh of the Medusa"), which was revised by her, translated into English by Paula Cohen and Keith Cohen, and released in English in 1976.
-She has published over 70 works; her fiction, dramatic writing, and poetry, however, are not often read in English.
+She has published over 70 works of criticism, fiction, dramatic writing, and poetry.